IBM/Education-SelfService-AI-Chatbot/README.md

 ## 3. Configure Watson NLU

 NLU enriches Discovery by creating the addition of metadata tags to your data sets.
 In otherwords, include terms that overlap with words that users will actually provide in their queries.

+* Create a copy of the `env-sample` file and call it `.env`.
+Add in your NLU credentials.

 - Extract entities and format the `.csv` files in the ./data/discovery-nlu/input directory in preparation for running through NLU.
 Do this by running the python program:
 ```bash